10 First Aid Skills Everyone Should Know

 1. How to Stop Heavy Bleeding

-There are three general types of bleeding that can occur from injuries:
+Three general types of bleeding can occur from injuries:

 • Capillary Bleeding: These are more minor wounds that have just affected capillaries.
 The blood will ooze out.
 These injuries are not critical, but care should still be taken to prevent infection.